Skip to content

 Representative examples in the current library:

-- Perfect Stack — a tap-timing tower-builder with streak multipliers
+• Perfect Stack — a tap-timing tower-builder that rewards a clean run

 Who it suits: players who want short sessions and who are comfortable with failure as a learning tool.
 Arcade games tend to score higher with practice, which means they reward coming back.